 In the course of the year, Doug the duck saved squirrel when he almost drowned.
 Eagle saved Duck when he got caught in the ice and almost froze.
 Rene got enough confidence that she wants to be the project director next time.
 Sam raised the alarm when a group of Girl Scouts came camping.
 Because they all cooperated and learned together, their pond community was a happy and safe place and each animal was respected and valued for their contribution.

-Instead of a standardized test or grades, they all survived, learned new skills, made new friends and could celebrate the true nature of community: interdependence and inclusion.
+Instead of one standardized test or grades, each had gifts, they all survived, learned new skills, made new friends and could celebrate the true nature of community: interdependence and inclusion.

 Does this fable have a moral?